survivejs/react-book/manuscript/04_webpack_and_react.md

 });
 ```

 Try hitting `npm run dev` again and modifying the component.
 Note what doesn't happen this time.
 There's no flash!
-What did we just do?

-*react-hot-loader* swaps component with a new version if it detects the component has changed.
-This process retains application state.
-Even though this might feel like a small thing in practice it's bigger as you don't need to manipulate the whole application to the same state just in order to test something.

-There will be times when you will need to force refresh but this eliminates a lot of manual refresh work required and allows you to focus more on development.
-It is one of those little things but it adds up as we will see.
+It might take a while to sink in but in practice this is a powerful feature.
+Small things such as this add up and make you more effective.

 ## Setting Up ESLint